 Even if your foundation is already damaged, you could get it repaired fairly easily if the damage is not too extensive.
 For example, foundation cracks up to a ¼ inch wide can be filled with epoxy that solidifies and reconnects the two portions of the foundation together.
 In other cases, reinforced steel rods can be anchored in place and sealed with new concrete.
 The professionals at Weinstein Construction can fill you in on all of these details – they have a solution to fit every budget!

+If you are asking, “are there foundation repair companies near me?” or “are there foundation specialists near me?” then the answer is YES!
 When homeowners have a problem, Weinstein Construction’s Los Angeles home foundation repair crews have the right solution at the right price!
 The professionals at Weinstein Construction are experts at foundation repair and replacement so call Angela today at (800) 862-6582 for a free inspection and review of your home’s foundation!